11 Business process management examples across industries

 Transaction coordination

 Map out the entire closing process, from contract signing to final closing.
 Automate reminders for important deadlines like inspections, mortgage approvals, and document submissions.
-Give clients visibility into the status of their transaction to improve their experience.
+Give clients visibility into the status of their transaction so they're not calling for updates.

 Lead management